Why new car quotes can differ between car dealers

 Location matters

 Dealerships may price the same vehicle differently because of location.
-Taxes — both local sales tax and taxes — will change the profit margin on a sale.
+Taxes — both local sales tax and other state taxes — will change the profit margin on a sale.
 And dealerships may charge a higher sticker price in high-income areas.

 How outside financing can level the playing field